SOPP 2025 at Fuji Sanctuary

 Rev. Deborah Moldow (Christianity)

-Mr. Gil Ron-Sharma (Judaism)
+Mr. Gil Ron-Shama (Judaism)

 Ms. Salima Maxine Adelstein, M.Ed D.D (Islam Sufism)